MLLT PARCELS

 ensure equitable access to the wildlife resources and experiences of this area.

-Below are simple things that can all be done to do to keep any lake healthy:
+Below are things everyone can do to help to keep lakes healthy:

 -